ateebahmad20/resume-ranking-gradio/README.md

 ### Launching the Gradio App

-Once all the dependencies are installed, you can launch the app locally:
+Once all the dependencies are installed, enter your OPENAI KEY in the env file and then you can launch the app locally:

 ```bash
 python gradio_app.py